netj/3x/docs/features/README.md

 # <i class="icon-beaker"></i> 3X Features Overview

 In this document, we give a tour of the features of <span class="sans-serif">3X</span> as terms and concepts are introduced in the order of a typical workflow.
-The primary three modes of 3X, each of which will be described in turn, are for organizing experiments, running them and exploring and analyzing results.
+The primary three modes of 3X, each of which will be described in turn, are for organizing experiments, running them, and exploring and analyzing their results.
 Refer to [other documents](../../#further-information) for instructions on how to install the software and how to use individual features of <span class="sans-serif">3X</span>.

 ## Organize Experiments with 3X

-Definition of any computational experiment can be logically decomposed into three parts: program, input and output variables.
+Definition of any computational experiment can be logically decomposed into three parts: program, input variables, and output variables.
 <span class="sans-serif">3X</span> provides a flexible structure for organizing the files that define your experiment according to these logical parts as well as the files that are produced by executing your experiment.

 ### Experiment Repository